Neel-G-png/Talk2Doc/README.md

 # Talk2Data - Centralized Ecosystem for College Students

 ## Overview
 **Talk2Data** is a centralized platform designed to simplify the way college students interact with their academic and professional data.
 By integrating multiple sources like **Notion** and **Gmail**, the platform organizes critical information for better accessibility and management.
-With the use of **Retrieval-Augmented Generation (RAG)** the application offers an intelligent and seamless way to handle class notes and job applications in a single, unified interface.
+With the use of **Retrieval-Augmented Generation (RAG)** and **personalized Large Language Models (LLMs)**, the application offers an intelligent and seamless way to handle class notes and job applications in a single, unified interface.

 ## Key Features
 - **Academic Management:** Retrieve, embed, and query notes stored on Notion for a personalized and efficient experience.